COLP & COFA

 - The COFA is required to take all reasonable steps to ensure that the firm, its employees and managers, comply with any obligations imposed under the SRA Accounts Rules.

-Both roles are also responsible for keeping a record of any breaches of these obligations, for informing the SRA of any material failure (either taken on its own or as part of a pattern of failures) ‘as soon as reasonably practical’ and for reporting all non-material failures to the SRA in the annual information report.
+Both roles are also responsible for keeping a record of any breaches of these obligations, for informing the SRA of any serious failure (either taken on its own or as part of a pattern of failures) ‘as soon as reasonably practical’ and for reporting all other failures to the SRA in the annual information report.

 Proper performance of these roles is therefore essential for any firm’s compliance with its regulatory obligations.
 The SRA has made it clear that the management of the firm has ultimate responsibility for regulatory compliance, and that it will be up the management to assess the effectiveness of their COLP & COFA.